RPGroup-PBoC/mwc_growth/code/processing/microscopy/20181127_r1_37C_glucose_O2_dilution/README.md

 reason: experiment not yet completed
 ---

-# 2018-11-06 37C Glycerol O2 Dilution
+# 2018-11-27 37C Glucose O2 Dilution

 ## Purpose
-* This experiment was a biological replicate of the low ATC induction series for cells grown on M9 + 0.4% glycerol.
+This experiment was a biological replicate of a low-ATC induction series in M9 + 0.5% glucose.

 ## Strain Information